Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 Use sea control, air power, fires, and maneuver to isolate the objective before landing.

 **Outcome**
-The landing force faces a weaker and less supported defense.
+The landing force faces a weaker, less well-supported defense.

 Chapter: Expeditionary Concepts - Case Study: The Marianas, 1944